 DuTalk©: Dialogue, Difference, Democracy

-,an initiative, was begun in 2009 in response to requests from faculty, staff and students for more opportunities to learn skills in valuing inclusion.
+was begun in 2009 in response to requests from faculty, staff and students for more opportunities to learn skills in valuing inclusion.
 Loras College defines inclusion broadly, beyond protected classes, as all forms of difference.
 We believe that respectful, civil discourse is the best way to put our expressed value for diversity into practice.

 The intention of the program is to teach all members of the Loras College community to engage in civil discourse and to value dialogue over debate.
 We believe that learning these skills will then enable us to achieve a community culture that embraces diversity and difference as a strength and to communicate openly and honestly about controversial issues.

 sessions are offered five times per semester.
 Each session provides participants with an opportunity to discuss controversial current issues in small groups of five or six faculty, staff and student participants.
 Sessions are often sponsored by student organizations, classes or campus committees.